HIllya51/LunaTranslator/docs/en/transoptimi.md

     For game-specific entries, it is recommended not to add them in `Text Processing` -> `Translation Optimization`.
 In the past, the game's md5 value was used to distinguish entries for multiple games, but this implementation was not very good and has been deprecated.
 Now, it is recommended to add game-specific entries in the `Game Settings` -> `Translation Optimization` settings for this method.

     The last column `Comment` is only used for the `Sakura Large Model`; other translations will ignore this column.

+    When loading metadata from VNDB, the game queries character name information to set as a preset dictionary.
+For English users, the extracted English text is populated as the translation corresponding to the original text.
+Otherwise, the translation is left empty to avoid affecting translations when users make no modifications.

     ::: details Setting Game-specific Entries
       It is recommended to use: